Leon4s4/graphql-mcp/IMPLEMENTATION_SUMMARY.md

 ## ✅ COMPLETION STATUS: **FULLY IMPLEMENTED + ENHANCED**

-This document summarizes the successful implementation of all essential GraphQL development tools requested, **PLUS** the newly added automatic API-to-tools mapping functionality.
+This document summarizes the successful implementation of all essential GraphQL development tools requested, **PLUS** the newly added automatic API-to-tools mapping functionality **AND** comprehensive GraphQL expert prompts.

-## 🆕 NEW FEATURE: Automatic API-to-Tools Mapping
+## 🆕 NEW FEATURES

-### **Dynamic Tool Registry** - Just Implemented! 🚀
+### **1. Automatic API-to-Tools Mapping** 🚀
 Successfully added complete **automatic API-to-tools mapping** capability that can introspect any GraphQL endpoint and dynamically generate individual MCP tools for each available query and mutation.

 #### New MCP Tools Added: